Wood gas generator

 Santa-Go, Kanagawa Chuo Kotsu Co., Ltd.

 A wood gas generator is a gasification unit which converts timber or charcoal into wood gas, a producer gas consisting of atmospheric nitrogen, carbon monoxide, hydrogen, traces of methane, and other gases, which – after cooling and filtering – can then be used to power an internal combustion engine or for other purposes.
 Historically wood gas generators were often mounted on vehicles, but present studies and developments concentrate mostly on stationary plants.

 History

-Origins

-Gasification was an important and common technology during the 19th and early 20th century.
-Town gas produced from coal was widely used, mainly for lighting purposes.
-When stationary internal combustion engines based on the Otto cycle became available in the 1870s, they began displacing steam engines as prime movers in many works requiring stationary motive power.
-Adoption accelerated after the Otto engine's patent expired in 1886.
-The potential and practical applicability of gasification to internal combustion engines were well understood from the earliest days of their development.

-In 1873, Thaddeus S. C. Lowe developed and patented the water gas process by which large amounts of hydrogen gas could be generated for residential and commercial use in heating and lighting.
-Unlike the common coal gas, or coke gas which was used in municipal service, this gas provided a more efficient heating fuel.

 During the late 19th century internal combustion engines were commonly fueled by town gas, and during the early 20th century many stationary engines switched to using producer gas created from coke which was substantially cheaper than town gas which was based on the distillation (pyrolysis) of more expensive coal.